jeremyfelt/Custom-Posts-Per-Page/README.md

 Changelog
 ----------
+= 1.3.2 =
+* Quick immediate fix of offset issues on paged views.
+Exploring deeper fix.

+= 1.3.1 =
+* Fix mishandling of adding new options during upgrade.

 = 1.3 =
 * **New** - Added options to control first page vs subsequent pages for all views.
 * Cleaned up handling of option initialization upon activation.